Control Panel

 Cloud Density

 This controls the density of the main clouds.
+In Absorption Nebula, these are the parts of the clouds that absorb all light.

-The color ramp controls where the cloud starts and ends.
+The color ramp controls where this Absorption cloud starts and ends.
 The white part of the gradient ramp will be the thickest part of the cloud and the black parts will have no cloud at all.
 Try dragging different parts of the gradient to get different effects, or by adding or removing different control points on the gradient.

 The Density Multiplier increases the thickness of the clouds even further.